Air and oxygen blender

 Our product selection from the Kategorie: Air and oxygen blender

-Our CO2 blender for laboratory applications.
-The blender provides a fixed mixing ratio of carbon dioxide and oxygen, individually adjusted according t...
+The CO2 mixer for laboratory applications.
+The mixer offers a fixed mixing ratio of carbon dioxide and oxygen, which is determined by the customer pri...

-The oxygen-nitric oxide mixer maniNO is used to administer a mixture of medical oxygen and nitric oxide (NO) to the patient.
-Indication: Improvement o...
+The maniNO oxygen-nitric oxide mixer is used to administer a mixture of medical oxygen and nitric oxide (NO) to the patient.
+Indication: Improvement ...

-The periPAP was developed to replace manual ventilation with the bag and mask method, which can easily become cumbersome and inconsistent.
-Resuscitati...
+Developed to replace manual ventilation with the bag and mask method, which can easily become cumbersome and inconsistent.
+Resuscitation is performed ...

 DEHAS oxygen monitor QualityMON GO2 is a handheld and is used to determine and monitor oxygen concentrations in breathing gas mixtures in mobile medic...